 The benchmark for Manual Osteopathic Therapists has already been set by The World Health Organization.

 In specific regard to our organization’s acceptance of Manual Osteopathic Therapists we would be looking at the requirements laid out for a WHO Type 2 Osteopathic Therapist, which is 1000 hours of instruction at an approved school.

-The HPA requires that colleges carry out governance responsibilities in a manner that protects and serves the public interest.
+Provincial legislation requires that colleges carry out governance responsibilities in a manner that protects and serves the public interest.
 Health profession colleges do this by:

 · Setting entry requirements (including required education, practical training, and examinations);

 · Identifying services provided by regulated members, setting standards for professional practice;